Analyzing Sentiment in Customer Feedback Responses

 Sentiment analysis is the process of using an algorithm to categorize content based on how positive, neutral, or negative it is perceived to be.
-Note that you can perform a sentiment analysis manually if you have a small dataset, but it’s time consuming.
-The algorithms accesses a dictionary of words with positive or negative sentiments attached to them.
+Note that you can perform a sentiment analysis manually if you have a small dataset, but it's time-consuming.
+The algorithms access a dictionary of words with positive or negative sentiments attached to them.
 The algorithm then looks at each response and assigns a sentiment score.
 The more positive the comment is perceived to be, the higher its sentiment score.

 However, it should be noted that sentiment algorithms will misinterpret idioms and fail to detect sarcasm.
 It can also be tripped up when a respondent uses positive or negative words but are actually stating a fact.
 For example, "Microsoft is a very well known brand that is well liked" is given a positive score by the algorithm despite the fact that it actually doesn't express a positive sentiment felt by the respondent.

 Once you have calculated sentiment scores from your feedback survey, there are a few ways to analyze and present your data with Displayr.